Odongo006/PesaMentor/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-We would like to thank the Microverse team for their invaluable resources
+I would like to thank Microverse for this project and [Gregoire Vella](https://www.behance.net/gregoirevella)on Behance for the original design idea.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>